digicorelabs/Digicore.SalvageModifier/README.md

-# Digicore.SalvageModifier
+# Digicore.Unturned.Plugins.SalvageModifier
 An OpenMod plugin that facilitates the modification of a player's "salvage time" on an Unturned server.

 ## How to Install
-Via in-game or server CLI: `/openmod install Digicore.SalvageModifier`
+Via in-game or server CLI: `/openmod install Digicore.Unturned.Plugins.SalvageModifier`

 ## Documentation
 You may assign a desired numeric value for what `salvage_time` should be in `config.yaml`.